 - easy-to-update skills section for your top areas of expertise

-Mono takes its name from its monochrome color scheme, and it's that black-and-white contrast that can help your job resume stand out from the rest of the competition.
-Fill in your own details into this grayscale template to see your experience in a high contrast and bold resume package.
+Mono takes its name from its monochrome color scheme.
+It's that black-and-white contrast that can help your job resume stand out from the rest of the competition.
+Fill in your own details into this grayscale template.
+You'll see your experience in a bold single page resume format.